 - You can make food for children’s play with a kitchen set.

-- Clay Beads – Making beads can be fun because of all the things you can then make with the beads.
+Clay Beads – Making beads can be fun because of all the things you can then make beautiful projects with the beads.

 - Clay earrings

-- Cute animals – Choose your favorite animal and create a cute version.
+Cute clay animals – Choose your favorite animal and make a cute version.
 This allows you more freedom since it doesn’t have to have realistic proportions.

 - Check these kawaii animals for inspiration.